Thegladster/chess-bot-v3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**c.** Download a text editor.
 I recommend [**Notepad++**](https://notepad-plus-plus.org/downloads/) (more user-friendly) or [**PyCharm Community Edition**](https://www.jetbrains.com/pycharm/download/?section=windows#section=windows) (specifically made for Python, and is harder to use).

+By default, `.py` files will be opened in the application [**Notepad**](https://apps.microsoft.com/detail/9msmlrh6lzf3?hl=en-US&gl=US), but it is _not_ recommended to use because  it is deprecated, and there are much better options nowadays.

 <hr>

 <h4>2.
 Install dependencies</h4>